When Is Cervical Spine Fusion Necessary?

 A man in pain grabs his neck; may consider cervical spine fusion in the future.

-Who needs cervical spinal fusion surgery?
+Who needs cervical spine fusion surgery?

-Most cervical spine fusion surgeries are performed from the front of the neck (anterior cervical discectomy and fusion; ACDF).
-But in some cases surgeons prefer to go in from the back of the neck.
-This is known as posterior cervical surgery.
+Cervical spinal fusion surgery permanently joins two or more vertebrae in the neck into a stable piece of bone.
+Most cervical spine fusion surgeries are performed from the front of the neck.
+In some cases, surgeons prefer to go in from the back of the neck.

 A physician may recommend cervical spinal fusion surgery to treat neck pain when nonsurgical treatments do not help or are not appropriate.
 Reasons for surgery may include: